-Charlene Leungpractices traditional Chinese medicine and teaches qi gong and meditation.
-She is the chairperson of the Diversity Working Group for a predominantly white spiritual organization.
+Charlene Leungpractices traditional Chinese medicine and teaches qi gong and meditation in the SF Bay Area.
+For over a decade she chaired a diversity and inclusion committee for a predominantly white spiritual organization.
+She has led dozens of experiential workshops within Buddhist communities to raise awareness of personal and social oppressions.
 She has two adult bi-racial sons.
-Her mother immigrated from China as a 17-year-old to attend college in the U.S. While Charlene was growing up, both her parents owned small businesses in San Francisco.
-The UNtraining helps Charlene "to come out and be more fully who I am as Chinese American woman, having grown up in predominantly white neighborhoods in the 60's and 70's."
-She has been involved in the UNtraining since the pilot group in 2009 and is a facilitator for the Chinese Phase 1 group.
+The UNtraining helps Charlene, "Come out and be more fully who I am and hold the ambiguity of experiencing anti-Chinese racism, model minority status, and unconscious anti-blackness conditioning."
+She has been involved in the UNtraining since the pilot group in 2009 and is a facilitator for Chinese Phase 1 groups.

 Barbara Lin was born naked and crying into this world a few decades ago... and she has been trying to figure it all out ever since.
-By day, she is a non-profiteer trying to end hunger.
-By night, she resides in an overpriced apartment surrounded by books and cups of coffee.
-Barbara first came to the UNtraining as a participant looking for support and better tools.
-She stayed for the community.
-Many years later, as a facilitator she hopes to share with participants the laughter and joy she feels -- doing this deep work can be liberating and fun.
+By day, she is a non-profiteer trying to end cycles of poverty and marginalization.
+By night, she lives in a small one bedroom with her wife, surrounded by cups of coffee, books and a plethora of plants.
+Barbara first came to the UNtraining as a participant seeking answers and a desire to be a fully realized human.
+She stayed for the community; full of potlucks, snacks, stories and laughter.
+As a facilitator she hopes to share her favorite emotion: laughter through tears - helping participants feel their joy, as well as their pain, at the same time.